-Psoriasis is a chronic skin condition that can occur on the skin in various places.
-If it’s on the palms of the hand, it’s typically called palmar psoriasis.
-Psoriasis on the soles of the feel is often called plantar psoriasis.
+Psoriasis is a chronic skin condition that can occur on your skin in various places.
+If it’s on the palms of your hands, it’s typically called palmar psoriasis.
+Psoriasis on the soles of your feet is often called plantar psoriasis.

 Palmar and plantar psoriasis usually cause the palms and soles to be partially or entirely covered in thickened, red skin.
 You may have sharp, noticeable borders where the skin changes from psoriasis patches to unaffected areas.
 You may also have painful cracks, called fissures.

 Other common symptoms of psoriasis include:

 - thickened, ridged nails